Nacho888/reddit-analysis/README.md

-# psy-scales-py
+# reddit-analysis
-Adaptation of psychometric scales to social media using Python
+Subreddit analysis of posts and users